peace-and-harmony/Projects/README.md

  To trace the origins or the close relationship of similar topics, the dendrogram of Hierarchical clustering is generated for a close look in Figure 3.

  <figure align="center">
    <img src="images/Hierarchical_clustering.png">
    <figcaption>Fig. 3 A close look at the top 30 topics in the form of hierarchical clustering.</figcaption>
  </figure>

- >The hierarchical clustering dendrogram is shown in Figure 3 which is provided a overview of the relationship in a granular perspective.
-Also, it is reasonable to reset the number of clusters to generate the corresponding similarity matrix as in Figure 2.
+ >The hierarchical clustering dendrogram is shown in Figure 3 which provides a overview of the relationships in a granular perspective among the top 40 topics.
+It's intriguing to focus on the yellow elements: cancer(topic 10) and immune(topic 15) merge to a branch which further merge with sasrscov2(topic 11).
+Meanwhile, the parallel black elements: variants(topic 14) and chromosome(topic 25) merge to evolution(topic 29).
+Together, this branch farther meet the yellow branch.
+It is obvious that these two branches talk about the viruses and immunity.

+ When plotting the whole hierarchical distribution among all the topics, it is reasonable to reset the number of clusters to generate a corresponding similarity matrix as in Figure 2.

-Here, we present the mentioned 9 topics in the form of topic word scores(c-TF-IDF).
-Among them, last three topics were searched by cosine similarity via the keywords: covid, deep learning and perovskite.
+To be more specific, in the Figure 3, we present the top 6 topics in terms of topic size and three more topics in the form of topic word scores(c-TF-IDF).
+The last three topics were searched by cosine similarity via the keywords: covid, deep learning and perovskite.
 Figure 3 lists the resulting topics of interest.

 <figure align="center">
   <img src="images/Topic_word_scores.png">